Asymptotically Optimal Idling in the GI/GI/N+GI Queue

 The control question is to determine when an available server should take the next customer into service, and when such a server should idle for some period of time.
 Too much idleness may lead to customer abandonment and excessive waiting, whereas too little rest may lead to server fatigue.
-To quantify these two competing interests, we consider an objective function that trades off the operational costs (i.e., abandonment costs and holding costs) with server utilization costs.
-Exact analysis of the $GI$/$GI$/$N$+$GI$ queue is intractable, and, therefore, we study the queue in an overloaded asymptotic regime in which the arrival rate and number of servers become large.
+To quantify these two competing interests, we consider an objective function that trades off the abandonment costs (and also, as an extension, holding costs) with server utilization costs.
+Exact analysis of the $GI$/$GI$/$N$+$GI$ queue is intractable, and, therefore, we study the queue in an overloaded asymptotic regime in which the arrival rate and the number of servers become large.
 In that regime, we formulate a fluid control problem, and find that the solution to the fluid control problem sometimes motivates idling servers when customers are waiting (when operational costs are small compared to utilization costs).
-The policy we propose, and show is asymptotically optimal (see our main results in Theorems~\ref{theorem:lower-bound} and~\ref{theorem:convergence-cost}), is one that ``thins'' the arrival process just enough to ensure the server utilization matches the solution to the fluid control problem.
+The policy we propose, and show is asymptotically optimal (see our main results in Theorems~\ref{theorem:convergence-cost} and~\ref{theorem:lower-bound}, and their extension to incorporate holding costs in the online appendix), is one that ``thins'' the arrival process just enough to ensure the server utilization matches the solution to the fluid control problem.

-Incorporating server utilization in the objective function is one way to ensure the service discipline does not overwork servers, which could lead to increased employee retention, which can have performance benefits (discussed in \cite{wardimpact}).
-Not overworking servers means ensuring sufficient idleness for all servers, an idea that arose earlier in papers that studied how to be fair to heterogeneous servers that can be grouped into statistically identical pools (see, e.g., \cite{ASS2011}, \cite{ward2013blind}).
-Interestingly, the motivation to idle servers can also arise from the customer side, in order to exploit heterogeneous customers preferences so as to maximize revenue (as in \cite{afeche2013incentive}, \cite{afeche2016optimal},~\cite{maglaras2018optimal}).
+Incorporating server utilization in the objective function is one way to ensure that the service discipline does not overwork servers.
+This can lead to increased employee retention, which can have performance benefits (discussed in \cite{wardimpact}).
+Not overworking servers means ensuring sufficient idleness for all servers, an idea that arose earlier in papers that studied how to be fair to heterogeneous servers that can be grouped into statistically identical pools (see, e.g., \cite{ASS2011}, \cite{ward2013blind}), and how to exploit heterogeneous customers preferences so as to maximize revenue (see, e.g., \cite{afeche2016optimal},~\cite{maglaras2018optimal}).